 Do you work at a company where everyone is copied on everything?
+This is both inefficient and ineffective email etiquette.
 My work has shown me that so much email a company generates is unnecessary, ineffective, and primarily unread.
 Many of these are sent as a cc or a bcc.
 The fact that these acronyms stand for “carbon copy” and “blind carbon copy” should give you an idea that their time has passed.
 Who even remembers what a “carbon copy” is?

 I want to point out some of the reasons I’ve seen these used, and give you some ideas for improving your effectiveness with email.